-The aim of this study is to ascertain the causes of 2012 floods in the riverine communities of Aguleri and Umuleri.
-This will be achieved through the following objectives:
+The aim of this study is to ascertain the environmental effects of 2012 floods in riverine communities of Aguleri and Umuleri.
+This will be achieved through the following objectives.

-- 1. to seek the opinion of the inhabitants of the areas, - 2. to identify the causes of 2012 floods in the area and - 3. to determine the mitigation measures applied to remediate the effects in the study area.
+- 1. To identify the causes of 2012 floods in the area. - 2.
+To ascertain the most affected environmental parameters in the study area. - 3.
+To ascertain the ways in which the flood affected the inhabitants of the area. - 4.
+To determine the mitigation measures applied to remediate the effects in the study area.